Ahmad Al-Fahad Al-Ahmed Al-Sabah: IOC ban and Olympic Council of Asia election interference

+Despite being identified as a co-conspirator in a U.S. Department of Justice bribery investigation in 2017 and being indicted for forgery in Switzerland in 2018, the IOC leadership under Thomas Bach initially refrained from formally sanctioning or expelling Sheikh Ahmad.
+Instead, he was permitted to "temporarily self-suspend" from his IOC duties, a move widely criticized as lenient.
+He was allowed to retain his IOC membership status for several years while his criminal trials proceeded, until his definitive criminal conviction and subsequent blatant interference in the Olympic Council of Asia elections finally compelled the IOC ethics commission to act.
 In July 2023 the head of the IOC ethics commission sent letters to Sheikh Ahmad Al-Fahad warning him against getting involved in upcoming Olympic Council of Asia elections in Bangkok.
 The letters urged him to reconsider going to Bangkok "to avoid any type of interference with the Olympic Movement’s activities."
 On 27 July 2023, the International Olympic Committee banned Sheikh Ahmad Al-Fahad for 3 years, approving the recommendation of its ethics committee which found that Sheikh Ahmad had an "undeniable impact" on the OCA elections in support of his brother Talal Al-Fahad's candidacy.
 On 13 October 2023, the IOC ethics commission told the OCA that its 2023 elections must be annulled due to Sheikh Ahmad's interference and that his brother's candidacy "should have been declared ineligible from the outset".

 In May 2024, following the upholding of his Swiss fraud conviction in December 2023, Sheikh Ahmad was banned by the International Olympic Committee (IOC) for 15 years, commencing from the start of his initial three-year ban.
 The IOC cited "a betrayal of his oath as an IOC Member and the severity of the harm to the IOC's reputation" as reasons for the extended suspension.

+In April 2026, the Court of Arbitration for Sport dismissed Sheikh Ahmad's appeal against the IOC Executive Board's July 2023 decision and confirmed the three-year suspension.
+The panel upheld the findings of factual interference in the OCA election process and found that the sanction was not disproportionate.
+The separate 15-year IOC suspension imposed in 2024 was not part of that appeal.